 Whether it’s the ideal choice for a first ski holiday is more open to debate and personal taste – some might prefer a smaller, more intimate destination in which to learn, others will be happy to dive in and start as they mean to go on – learning their trade-in one of the world’s best resorts.

 In terms of available childcare, the local ‘Le Moulin’ creche accepts children from three months old, and the various ski schools will teach children from age four in private or group classes.
 A number of British-run nanny-agencies can provide a nanny for your children in the resort, day and/or evening, and the tourist office can provide a list of approved babysitters as well.
 Some other agencies offer academic tutoring in resort for your children during your holiday.

 Verbier has a reputation for its lively apres ski scene and quite refreshingly feels much more upmarket than other resorts, with a great international crowd.

-La Rouge has a popular apres ski spot ‘La Luge’ on its upper level with great DJs, drinks menu and a sunny terrace (complete with wind protection screens) to enjoy it all on.
+La Rouge has a popular apres-ski spot ‘La Luge’ on its upper level with great DJs, a drinks menu and a sunny terrace (complete with wind protection screens) to enjoy it all on.
 Look out for the wooden giraffes.
 There are plenty more bars to choose from.
-Later on the legendary Farm Club is another resort institution – the place to see and be seen for nearly five decades now.
-The African-themed Casbah is the late night dancing alternative.
+Later on, the legendary Farm Club is another resort institution – the place to see and be seen for nearly five decades now.
+The African-themed Casbah is the late-night dancing alternative.

 Le Dahu (+41 27 778 20 00; ledahu.ch) is a large restaurant near the top station at La Chaux.
 There is a decked terrace, a self-service area downstairs and table service upstairs.
 Full range of cuisine from popular pizza to gourmet.
 Accessible to any non-skiers in your group.